quintans/es-cqrs-bank-transfer/README.md

 This project has several moving pieces
 * MongoDB: the event store database
 * Account Service: the write side of things.
 This service writes into the event store.
 Additionally listens the database for new event records and publish them into a MQ.
-Publishing is partitioned over several topics with the same prefix. eg: `balance.2`.
-Finally it also exposes gRPC endpoints for projections in other services to be able to rebuild themselves.
+Publishing is partitioned over several topics with the same prefix. eg: `balance.1` and `balance.2`.
+Finally it also exposes gRPC endpoints for projections in other services to be able to replay events and rebuild themselves.
 * Balance Service: reads the MQ and updates its projection(s).
 Several listeners are created according to number of partitions.
 * NATS: the message bus
 * Elasticsearch: the projection database